Overcome ATS Resume Myths to Boost Job Search Success

 Myth #1: You can only submit your resume as a .txt file

 The goal is to develop a resume that is BOTH computer and human-friendly.
 That’s right.
 You need to create a resume with both audiences in mind.
-An ATS extracts and organizes select content, qualifying it against job requirements.
-If the resume succeeds in the system it will be passed onto a human reader.
+An ATS extracts and organizes select content, qualifying it against job requirements (often keywords).
+If the resume is identified in the system as a strong match it will be passed onto a decision-maker, although some recruiters and hiring personnel claim to read every resume themselves in the system, regardless.
 Take careful consideration of the format, structure, mechanics, content, and design of the file so BOTH the system and the recruiter can rank it appropriately.

 Myth #2: Resume length matters